 Step 1: Before applying for CPT or applying to a specific internship/COOP please complete the CPT Verification Form.
 Once your eligibility has been verified you will be copied on a verification email to Career Services.

 Step 2: Once you have been verified as eligible to pursue CPT and have been offered an internship you will complete the request for CPT.

-Step 3: Attend the Career Services Contract Signing Event and upload a copy of your contract in your CPT request.
+Step 3: Attend the Career Services Contract Signing Presentation and upload a copy of your contract in your CPT request.